 Clarified butter (ghee) or coconut oil are the two best choices to prepare this dish because curries taste amazing with butter and coconut undertones and are traditionally prepared with ghee in India.

-Curried shrimps and spinach recipe
+Curried shrimp and spinach recipe

 Serves 4Add to Meal Plan

-- 2 lbs shrimps, peeled and deveined;
+- 2 lbs shrimp, peeled and deveined;

 - 2 tbsp ghee, butter or coconut oil;